Iran Turned Down The Humanitarian Aid Offered By Israel

-“Love your enemies,” as it is written in the Scriptures.
+“Love your enemies,” as it is written in the Scripture.
 This was observed by Israel when it offered humanitarian aid to Iran, which was turned down immediately.
 Iran has been hit by a deadly earthquake earlier this week and killed more than 500 people and left 8,000 injured.

 Prime Minister Benjamin Netanyahu was touched by the heart-breaking images he saw after the earthquake and announced his intention to help Iran via video link to the Jewish Federations of North America’s Annual General Assembly in Los Angeles.
 He said that they offer Red Cross medical assistance for the Iraqi and Iranian victims of this disaster, as noted by Breaking Israel News.